SAP-samples/btp-fiori-helloworld/README.md

 - SAP Business Application Studio
 - SAP Launchpad Service

-Go To Your Trial Account with this link: [Welcome to SAP BTP trial](https://cockpit.hanatrial.ondemand.com/trial/#/home/trial)
+Go to your SAP BTP Trial Account with this link: [Welcome to SAP BTP trial](https://cockpit.hanatrial.ondemand.com/trial/#/home/trial)

 For more information see the following step-by-step guides: